-Threshold Condition 3 (Close Links) advises that if the Firm has close links with another person, the FCA must be satisfied that:
+Threshold Condition 3 (Close Links) advises that if the Firm has close links (as defined by the FCA rulebook) with another person, the FCA must be satisfied that:

 - Those close links are not likely to prevent the FCA's effective supervision of the Firm. - Where it appears to the FCA that the person is subject to the laws, regulations or administrative provisions of a territory which is not an EEA State, neither, the foreign provisions, nor any deficiency in their enforcement, would prevent the FCA's effective supervision of the Firm.